Hp92663/Angular/README.md

 * It can include components, services, pipes, route, API call etc.

-* Whenever you can creating new component in a module.
+* Whenever you can creating new component inside module.
 It can automatically `declare` the component name in `example.module.ts`. file

 * When component can use in any other component so that first of all `export` the component in  `example.module.ts`.